cyclic-software/www/content/posts/build-a-linktree-clone-on-cyclic.md

 - Cyclinks.js (you can call it Links.js if you want)
 - Footer.js

-First, we’ll go to the 'Header.js' file.
-If you want your headshot or a profile pic in the header, you’ll want to add that to the 'src' folder.
-Once you’ve done that you can import it at the top of the file like so:
+First, we'll go to the 'Header.js' file.
+If you want your headshot or a profile pic in the header, you'll want to add that to the 'src' folder.
+Once you've done that you can import it at the top of the file like so:

 ```
-import profilepicrs from ‘../profilepicrs.jpg’
+import profilepicrs from '../profilepicrs.jpg'
 ```

-We’ll then create the Header function that will be exported.
-You can use the styling I’ve provided with TailwindCSS below.
+We'll then create the Header function that will be exported.
+You can use the styling I've provided with TailwindCSS below.
 Just a few notes:
 - In React, remember to use `className` instead of `class`.
 - The `img` tag will style the image.
-- The `h1` tag is for your name or alias, I have it set up to be animated and pulse between two colors of blue, but that’s easily changed to a different color or made static.
+- The `h1` tag is for your name or alias, I have it set up to be animated and pulse between two colors of blue, but that's easily changed to a different color or made static.
 - The `p` tag is for your title or tagline.
 - For more information on how to style items in TailwindCSS be sure to check out their style guide.